 Step 4: Verify the conversion didn’t shift pitch

-Open input and output in Audacity.
-Use Analyze → Plot Spectrum on the same passage of both.
-Spectral peaks should be at identical frequencies.
-If output’s peak is shifted by a fixed ratio (e.g., 1.088x = 48/44.1), you got speed-shifted instead of resampled.
-Redo with explicit -ar flag.
+First reconfirm the rate actually changed: run ffprobe (Step 1) on the output and check it reports your target.
+Then open input and output in Audacity and use Analyze → Plot Spectrum on the same passage of both.
+The two clips have the same duration and the spectral peaks land at identical frequencies.
+If the output is shorter/longer and the peaks are shifted by a fixed ratio (for example 1.088x = 48/44.1), you got speed-shifted instead of resampled; redo with the explicit -ar flag and avoid any “change speed/tempo” tool.

 Step 5: Set DAW / video project to match Suno before importing